Breaking down sugar consumption

 This can be metabolized by nearly every cell in the body and requires a release of insulin into the bloodstream in order to be completely processed.
 There have been studies done that look at the effects of glucose and fructose.
 They found that both kinds of sugars contributed to weight gain when consumed in excess, but fructose was commonly linked to a higher risk for other ailments like heart attack and stroke.

 Sugar straight from cane and beets is natural, but most of the sugars we consume today are known as refined sugars.
 This refining process removes the good essential nutrients from sugar which results in foods with nothing but calories.

 The following are processed or added sugars:

-- High fructose corn syrup, is a corn-based sweetener.
+This is a corn-based sweetener.
 This is one of the most common sweeteners in processed foods today mostly because it cost much less than white sugar.
 This change to HFCS is one of the most significant changes to our food supply in the past century.

-- Other sugars that are processed include fructose sweetener, liquid fructose, honey, molasses, anhydrous dextrose, and maltodextrin.
+Those that are processed include fructose sweetener, liquid fructose, honey, molasses, anhydrous dextrose, and maltodextrin.
 Read the labels on the foods you consume.

 Higher Sugar Content Fruits – Grapes, Cherries, Mangoes

 Lower Sugar Content Fruits – Raspberries, Strawberries, Avocados

 1 Medium Apple = 19 grams of sugar vs. Milk Chocolate Bar = 23 grams of sugar

 3/4 cup Grapes = 20 grams of sugar vs. 20 oz bottle of Mountain Dew = 77 grams of sugar